mishioo/zeetoo/README.md

 (a shortcut to direct download for Windows:
 [Python 3.7.4 Windows x86 executable installer](https://www.python.org/ftp/python/3.7.4/python-3.7.4.exe)).

+The easiest way to get **zeetoo** up and running is to run `pip install zeetoo` in the command line&ast;.
-Next, download this package as zip file using 'Clone or download' button on this site.
+Alternatively, you can download this package as zip file using 'Clone or download' button on this site.
-Unzip the package and from the resulting directory run `python setup.py install` in the terminal/command line&ast;.
+Unzip the package and from the resulting directory run `python setup.py install` in the command line&ast;.

 And that's it, you're ready to go!

 &ast; On windows you can reach command line by right-clicking inside the directory